Feyerabend/cc/ch07/addition/signals/README.md

 *Continuous signals* are defined at every instant, with no gaps.
 Mathematically we write $x(t)$ to mean the signal value at time $t$, where $t$ is a real number.
-Physical signals -- sound, light, temperature -- are continuous.
+Physical signals--sound, light, temperature -- are continuous.

 *Discrete signals* are defined only at specific, regularly spaced instants.